Nick Pandolfi, Voiceover and Presenter

-Catch the new series of 'Quick Food' in Summer 2018, Me and a chef, talking, cooking and talking a bit more until the food is ready to eat.
+Catch the new series of 'Quick Food' in Summer 2018, as we film across the UK.
+Cooking, talking, waiting for the food to be ready.
 The series connects carers across the UK as well as offering a range of events to attend.
 Previous episodes can be found here Carers Matter